mzoee/Jeux-Video-2D/README.md

 * The bird should fly among the pipes and the "Fruits" which randomly appear in the way of the bird.

 * Each "Fruit" has a random number on it.
 Therefore, the aim of this game for the user is to eat the fruit that has a correct number (a correct multiplication of the number selcted at the beginning of the game).
 Five different fruits appear on the way of the bird: banana, apple, lemon, grape & pear.

-* The bird is given three *hearts* at the begining of the game, So after 3 collision of the bird with bombs or pipes, the game ends.
+* The bird is given three *hearts* at the begining of the game, So after 3 collision of the bird with the pipes or eating the wrong fruit, the game ends.

+* Each time that the bird eats the correct fruit, the player gains score and one heart.

 * The game has three difficulty levels: "Simple", "Normal" and "Hard".
 After gaining specific score and by passing the time, the level is automatically changed.
-Therefore, the pipes will get closer and the bombs will appear more in the path of the bird.
+Therefore, the pipes will get closer and the fruits will appear more in the path of the bird.

 * The "Best Score" is saved for the game and is shown on the left side of the screen under the score.